-She also contended that women remained inferior because they were limited to the domestic sphere which in turn forced them to become men’s “toys and playthings.”
-She further noted how society taught women that physical appearance, male opinion, and marriage were the most important things, and often more important than the likes of education and intellectual pursuit,
+Wollstonecraft also argued that women remained inferior because they were limited to the domestic sphere.
+This forced them to become men’s “toys and playthings.”
+She further noted how society taught women that physical appearance, male opinion, and marriage were the most important things, and often more important than education and intellectual pursuit,

 “Taught from infancy that beauty is woman’s sceptre, the mind shapes itself to the body, and roaming round its gilt cage, only seeks to adorn its prison.”

 How might change occur?
-Wollstonecraft believed that to remedy these injustices, men and women should be educated equally, and she even suggested a co-educational system.
-She further argued that women should be represented within the public sphere and that they should find a place outside of the home.
+Wollstonecraft believed that to remedy these injustices, men and women had to be educated equally, and she even suggested a co-educational system.
+She further argued that women should be represented in the public sphere and that they should find a place outside of the home.
 Women could, for example, fill important roles in the fields of business, medicine, and midwifery.

 Wollstonecraft’s A Vindication of the Rights of Woman was well received within intellectual circles of her day although some were antagonistic to it.
-One press, for example, described her as a “hyena in petticoats” for her book as well as her lifestyle.
+One press, for example, described her as a “hyena in petticoats” for her book and lifestyle.
 However, her ideas were influential and would shape the ideas of later movements and theorists such as Barbara Bodichon and Simone de Beauvoir.